 The terms 'executive coaching' and 'leadership coaching' are often used interchangeably, leaving many people wondering what the difference is between the two forms of coaching.

 At The Leadership Coaches, we are often asked what the difference between executive coaching and leadership coaching is.
-For this reason, we answer that very question in this blog.

 What Is Executive Coaching?

+Wondering what is executive coaching?
+You’ve come to the right place.
 Executive coaching is a process that helps executives and managers achieve their personal and professional goals.
 Through executive coaching, individuals can learn new skills, improve their performance, and overcome challenges.

 Executive coaching is a fast-growing industry, and the statistics reflect that.
 According to The International Coach Federation (ICF), executive coaching has seen a growth rate of over 600% in the past decade.
 Furthermore, research shows that: